-The science domain was added to the cognitive assessment in the spring kindergarten data collection.
-This assessment domain includes questions about physical sciences, life sciences, environmental sciences, and scientific inquiry.
+The science assessment includes questions about physical sciences, life sciences, environmental sciences, and scientific inquiry.
 For the spring kindergarten science assessment, the assessment was composed of 20 items that all children who were administered the science assessment received; a two-stage assessment was not used for this domain until the fall first-grade round.

-The executive function component of the cognitive assessment obtains information on important cognitive processes associated with learning: cognitive flexibility and working memory.
-To assess children's cognitive flexibility, the Dimensional Change Card Sort (DCCS; Zelazo 2006) is used.
+The executive function component of the cognitive assessment obtained information on important cognitive processes associated with learning: cognitive flexibility and working memory.
+To assess children's cognitive flexibility, the Dimensional Change Card Sort (DCCS; Zelazo 2006) was used.
 The DCCS was administered as a physical card sort in kindergarten and first grade and as an electronic card sort, which allows for the capture of response time, beginning in second grade.
-To assess working memory, children complete the Numbers Reversed subtest of the Woodcock-Johnson III Tests of Cognitive Abilities (Mather and Woodcock 2001).
+To assess working memory, children completed the Numbers Reversed subtest of the Woodcock-Johnson III Tests of Cognitive Abilities (Mather and Woodcock 2001).